January 1965 Popular Electronics

 Have you ever wondered what experimental science was like around the turn of

-the century - before the days of the amplifier, oscilloscope,
+the century - before the days of the amplifier, oscilloscope, vacuum-tube voltmeter

-science of any standing existed at all.
+of any standing existed at all.
 Exist it did, however.
 Where we now use precision

-instruments manufactured by the thousands, thanks to our advanced technology, the experimenters
+instruments manufactured by the thousands, thanks to our advanced technology, the

-and string with an ingenuity born from necessity.
+wood, glass, metal, and string with an ingenuity born from necessity.
 Despite the

 fact that intuition must have played a large role in interpreting results, it is

 crude - yet amazing - apparatus of the Gay Nineties.